JHawk/cabal_all_the_things/notes.md

 .cabal All the Fields
 =========

-##### Defined in the PackageDescription module of cabal
+##### Provides a declarative description of your package

-* Provides a declarative description of your package.
+* Defined in the PackageDescription module of cabal
-* Contains a top level description for use by Hackage.
+* Contains a top level description for use by Hackage
-* Contains Build Information.
+* Contains Build Information
 * Contains Flags
-* Contains a few Sections with build information.
+* Contains the Core Sections of your Package

 -----------